 The American Association of Orthodontists, the American Dental Association, and most orthodontists recommend Invisalign treatment over mail-order aligners, and the AAO has even issued an advisory warning against using these at-home treatments which don’t offer direct doctor supervision.

 The American Association of Orthodontists has specifically cautioned against mail-order clear aligner treatment.
 Mail-order aligner brands lack direct, in-office supervision by a licensed orthodontist.
 Nearly 2,600 complaints have been filed by consumers against the leading mail-order aligner brand for lack of proper results.
 Due to growing concern over this issue, the American Association of Orthodontists has issued an advisory warning about the dangers of mail-order orthodontic care.

 The AAO urges caution regarding at-home treatment, where your case is supervised by a doctor that you have never met and whose credentials you do not know, and who can consult with you only virtually.
 Teeth are not virtual – treating them virtually can have serious consequences.
-Some virtual consultations are acceptable over the course of treatment, if the doctor is able to do regular in-office visits as well.
-In-office supervision by a doctor, and use of important in-office equipment like x-rays, is critical to properly aligning teeth.
+Some virtual consultations are acceptable over the course of treatment if the doctor is able to do regular in-office visits as well.
+In-office supervision by a doctor, and the use of important in-office equipment like x-rays, are critical to properly align teeth.

 The American Association of Orthodontists is the largest professional orthodontic organization in the U.S., and their recommendations are followed by orthodontists nationwide.

 Yes – over 2,600 unhappy customers have filed complaints with the Better Business Bureau due to poor results with mail-order aligners.
 Some customers saw no improvements at all, whereas others saw their conditions worsen due to wearing the aligners, as well as other problems like tooth damage or chipping gum damage, or serious pain.